Key Specs of Maruti Baleno

 Baleno Latest Update

-Maruti Baleno Variants and Price: It can be had in four variants - Sigma, Delta, Zeta and Alpha - with a choice of either diesel or petrol engines.
-The Baleno is priced between Rs 5.58 lakh and Rs 8.9 lakh.
-Except for the base-spec Sigma variant and 1.2-litre Dualjet petrol variants, every other variant of the petrol-powered Baleno is available with a CVT gearbox.
+Maruti Baleno Variants and Price: The Baleno is offered in four variants - Sigma, Delta, Zeta, and Alpha - with a choice of either petrol or diesel engines.
+It is priced in the range of Rs.5.63 lakh - Rs 8.96 lakh.
+Except for the base-spec Sigma variant and the 1.2-litre Dualjet petrol variant, every other variant of the petrol-powered Baleno is available with a CVT gearbox.

-Maruti Baleno Powertrain: The facelifted Baleno gets BS6-compliant petrol engines, while there is no change in the diesel powertrain setup.
-The petrol variants are powered by a 1.2-litre naturally-aspirated engine (84PS/115Nm) mated to either a 5-speed manual transmission or a CVT.
-Maruti Suzuki also offers a new 1.2-litre Dualjet petrol engine with mild hybrid system with a 5-speed manual on select variants.
-While the petrol engine has a claimed fuel efficiency of 21.4kmpl, the figure for the new Dualjet petrol-mild hybrid engine stands at 23.87kmpl.
+Maruti Baleno Powertrain: While Maruti’s premium hatchback gets BS6-compliant petrol engines, there is no change in the diesel powertrain setup.
+The petrol variants are powered by a 1.2-litre naturally aspirated engine (84PS/115Nm) mated to either a 5-speed manual transmission or a CVT.
+Maruti also offers a 1.2-litre Dualjet petrol engine with a mild-hybrid system.
+It comes mated to a 5-speed manual and it is available only with select variants.
+While the petrol engine has a claimed fuel efficiency of 21.4kmpl, the new Dualjet petrol-mild hybrid engine returns 23.87kmpl.
 The diesel variants get a 1.3-litre turbocharged motor (75PS/190Nm) sourced from Fiat.
 It is only available with a 5-speed MT and is the most frugal choice with a claimed efficiency of 27.39kmpl.
+However, Maruti is set to pull the plug on this motor once BS6 norms take effect.

-Maruti Baleno Features: Safety features like rear parking sensors, ABS with EBD, ISOFIX child seat anchors and dual front airbags are offered as standard across all variants.
-A rear view camera is also offered.
-The facelifted hatchback now gets LED projector headlamps and new alloy wheels.
-It sports a 7-inch touchscreen with Apple CarPlay and Android Auto compatibility, auto climate control, push-button stop/start and passive keyless entry.
+Maruti Baleno Features: It is offered with standard safety features such as rear parking sensors, ABS with EBD, ISOFIX child seat anchors, and dual front airbags across all variants.
+Maruti also offers a rearview camera on the Baleno.
+It now gets LED projector headlamps and new alloy wheels.
+The Baleno sports a 7-inch touchscreen infotainment system with Apple CarPlay and Android Auto, auto climate control, push-button stop/start, and passive keyless entry.

-Maruti Baleno Rivals: The Baleno competes against the Volkswagen Polo, Honda Jazz, Hyundai Elite i20 and the upcoming Tata Altroz in the premium hatchback segment.
+Maruti Baleno Rivals: Maruti’s premium hatchback rivals the Toyota Glanza, Volkswagen Polo, Honda Jazz, Hyundai Elite i20 and the recently launched Tata Altroz.
 However, there is no direct rival to its new petrol-hybrid variant.

 Maruti Baleno price list (Variants)